|

 MOONLIGHT GAMBLER

-In the first year of the promotership of C.J.
+In the first year of the promotion of C.J.
 Richards at the old Fairmont Speedway, Richards thought he could substantially enhance public awareness of his project by staging a stock car race at the Vermont State Fairgrounds, in Rutland, Vermont.
 After all, not two years before, the fair had successfully fielded a stock car show with cars from the well - established Lebanon Valley Speedway - to the south near Bennington - just over the border in New York.

 preparation, in the infield of the